pluribus-one/gdpr-registry-app/README.md

 * Install the Apache web server as described in previous section
 * Your machine needs a public IP address reachable at TCP port 80 (HTTP)
 * Create a DNS entry for your domain **gdpr-registry.yourdomain.com** that resolves to the above-mentioned public IP address

+Open a shell and insert the following commands:

     sudo add-apt-repository ppa:certbot/certbot
     sudo apt install python-certbot-apache
     sudo certbot --apache -d gdpr-registry.yourdomain.com